 You can donate a life insurance policy that you own but no longer need to CCTC.
 By making CCTC the owner and beneficiary of the policy you will qualify for federal income tax deduction equal to the policy’s cash value.
 At the time of your death your estate will be entitled to a charitable deduction when the policy’s proceeds are paid to CCTC.

-A residence, vacation home, farm or vacant piece of land could be donated to CCTC and provide the children with a summer escape, a new playground or a state of the art computer lab for education purposes.
-If you are in possession of a piece of land you’re not sure what to do with, donate it to CCTC, avoid sizeable capital gains tax, gain a tax-deductible donation on your return and create a sea of pint-sized smiles in Philadelphia.
+A residence, vacation home, farm or vacant piece of land could be donated to CCTC.
+If you are in possession of a piece of land you’re not sure what to do with, donate it to CCTC, avoid sizable capital gains tax, gain a tax-deductible donation on your return and have an impact on children and families living in the Philadelphia region.

-For more information about any of the aforementioned giving opportunities, please contact John Moeller, Director of Development at 215-496-0707 x1938
+For more information or to discuss any of the giving opportunities, please contact John Moeller, Director of Development, at 215-496-0707 x1938